What is a DDoS Attack? Types, Examples, and How It Works

 A DDoS attack typically involves the following steps:

-Initiation of the Attack: The attacker instructs the botnet’s compromised devices to send massive traffic or requests to the target system.
+Initiation of the Attack: The attacker instructs the botnet’s compromised devices to send massive amounts of traffic or requests to the target system.
 This flood of traffic overwhelms the target’s resources, such as bandwidth, processing power, or memory.

-Traffic Redirection: To amplify the attack, the attacker may employ techniques like IP spoofing or reflection/amplification attacks.
+Traffic Redirection: To amplify the attack, the attacker may use techniques like IP spoofing or reflection/amplification attacks.
 IP spoofing involves forging the source IP address of the attacking traffic to make it appear as if it’s coming from legitimate sources.
-Reflection/amplification attacks exploit vulnerable servers or services that respond with more traffic than they receive, magnifying the attack’s scale.

 Impact on the Target: The target system’s resources become overwhelmed due to the excessive traffic volume.
 As a result, the target system experiences performance degradation or becomes completely inaccessible to legitimate users.
 This disruption can lead to financial loss, damage to reputation, and potential security vulnerabilities.

-Attack Persistence: The attacker may attempt to sustain the attack over an extended period, adjusting the attack strategy or targeting different parts of the infrastructure to evade detection or mitigation measures.
+Attack Persistence: The attacker may attempt to sustain the attack over an extended period, adjusting the attack strategy or targeting different parts of the infrastructure to evade DDoS detection or mitigation measures.

 What is the Motivation Behind DDoS Attacks?